+Rep Newsletter

-Rep Newsletter - You could write monthly newsletters to your class mates with updates, impacts (or 'wins'), and a summary of what happened at a CMC or Conference you have attended.
-You could ask your Course Leader to circulate this newsletter with your class mates via email.
+You could write monthly newsletters to your classmates with updates, impacts (or 'wins'), and a summary of what happened at your SSLC or Rep meeting you have attended.
+You could ask your Course Leader to circulate this newsletter with your classmates via email.